IBM-Blockchain-Archive/marbles/README.md

 1. Refresh the page to double check that your actions "stuck".
 1. Use the search box to filter on marble owners or marble company names.
 This is helpful when there are many companies/owners.
     - The pin icon will prevent that user from being filtered out by the search box.
+1. Now lets turn on the special walk through.
+Click the "Settings" button near the top of the page.
+	- A dialog box will open.
+	- Click the "Enabled" button to enabled Story Mode
+	- Click the "x" in the top right to close the menu.
+	- Now pick another marble and drag it to another user.
+You should see a breakdown of the transaction process.
+Hopefully it gives you a better idea of how Fabric works.
+	- Remember you can disable story mode when it becomes frustratingly repetitive and you are a cold husk of your former self.
 1. Congratulations you have a working marbles application :)!